shubhambhattar/recommendation-system/README.md

 - ![Y, n](http://latex.codecogs.com/gif.latex?Y%2C%20n) - `Y` consists of all the `n` people who have rated `i`

 In this way a final list is created which stored the movie_id and their predicted ratings for the target user.
 This list is sorted in descending order with respect to predicted ratings and the top few results are displayed.

+## hybrid.py

+This is the Hybrid Filtering approach which is an amalgamation of both Collaborative and Content based filtering approach.
+Hybrid approach is more dynamic and provides better results than the case when both the other approaches are applied individually.
+It tries to make up for the deficiencies of one method with the use of the other.

+This approach works as follows:

+- First we apply the Collaborative filtering approach, to find the users with which the target user is highly correlated.
+- We find out the exhaustive genre set that encompasses all the movies rated by the target user.
+- After we find the correlated users, we find out the movies that are seen by those users but not seen by the target user.
+- This data is stored in a data structure.
+It will contain `movies_id`, `rating` and `genre_match_with_target_user`.
+- Top few results are used and applies in k-NN just like in Content Based filtering approach.
+- Final results are displayed.